Table Of Contents

 What’s the Problem with Exploding Lithium Ion Batteries?

 When lithium-ion batteries catch fire and/or explode, they do for 2 main reasons:

-- Punctures, which typically occur when a person drops their phone, and
+- Punctures, which typically occur when a person drops their phone can cause it to catch fire, and

-- Breaks in the thin compacted battery material between cells, which can produce an internal short circuit, leading to swelling and potential explosions.
+- Breaks in the thin compacted battery material between cells, which can produce an internal short circuit, leading to swelling and phone battery explosions.

 Why Are Lithium-Ion Batteries Dangerous?

-The problem with lithium-ion batteries in many cases stems from manufacturers pushing the devices too far in order to maximize the amount of energy stored while minimizing their charging time and cost, according to Wired.
-Inside, the only thing that prevents a lithium-ion battery from short circuiting is a thin, porous strip of polypropylene which keeps the electrodes from touching.
-The batteries are also filled with a flammable electrolyte, which can combust with heat and then flame out of control once oxygen his it.
-Lithium-ion batteries also contain a liquid that is mixed with a compound which can cause skin burns and other severe injuries.
+The problem with phone batteries in many cases stems from manufacturers pushing the devices too far in order to maximize the amount of energy stored while minimizing their charging time and cost.
+Inside, the only thing that prevents a dangerous battery from short circuiting is a thin, porous strip of polypropylene which keeps the electrodes from touching.

 Samsung Galaxy Recall